davidmarkclements/overload-protection/readme.md

 been passed this will be set to `true`.
 Once all metrics are below their thresholds this would become `false` again.

 This allows for any heavy load detection required outside of a framework.

-Alias: `overLimit`

 ### profiler.eventLoopOverload